DecentricCorp/Coval-Unspecified-Ml-Blockchain/Readme.md

 Each iteration of a task records the PointerEvent's within ethereum storage for later retrieval and and historical purposes.

-Click.py communicates with the contract via REST over http
+Click.py communicates with the contract via REST over http here: http://127.0.0.1:4333/v1/Example/ClickButton/SaveEvent/exec?args=roundId,eventId,x,y,mask